hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ### Application Setup

-To provide the application with the new JCache functionality it has to have the JCache API inside it's application's classpath.
+To provide the application with the new JCache functionality, it has to have the JCache API inside its application's classpath.
 This API is the bridge between the specified standard and the implementation provided by Hazelcast.

-How to integrate the JCache API JAR into the application classpath depends on the build system used.
-For Maven, Gradle, SBT, Ivy and a lot of other build systems (all systems using Maven based dependency repositories) the process is as easy as adding the Maven coordinates to the build descriptor.
+The way to integrate the JCache API JAR into the application classpath depends on the build system used.
+For Maven, Gradle, SBT, Ivy and a lot of other build systems (all systems using Maven based dependency repositories), the process is as easy as adding the Maven coordinates to the build descriptor.

-As already mentioned, next to the default Hazelcast coordinates that might be already part of the application, JCache coordinates have to be added.
+As already mentioned, next to the default Hazelcast coordinates that might be already part of the application, you have to add JCache coordinates.

-For Maven users the coordinates look like the following snippet, for other build systems the the way to describe those might
+For Maven users, the coordinates look like the following snippet:
-diverge:

 ```xml
 <dependency>